arosyri/SelfAssessment/Skills/Programming.md

   - identifier: 🖐 used
   - variable: 🖐 used
   - constant: 🖐 used
-  - scalar: 🎓 known
+  - scalar: 🖐 used
   - literal: 🖐 used
   - expression: 🖐 used
   - heap: 🎓 known
   - function: 🖐 used
-  - procedure
+  - procedure: 🎓 known
-  - method
+  - method: 🎓 known
-  - class: 🎓 known
+  - class: 🖐 used
-  - prototype: 🎓 known
+  - prototype: 🖐 used
-  - event
+  - event: 🎓 known
-  - type: 🎓 known
+  - type: 🖐 used
-  - primitive types
+  - primitive types: 🎓 known
-  - reference types
+  - reference types: 🎓 known
-  - flag: 🎓 known
+  - flag: 🖐 used
   - lexical scope: 🖐 used
   - code block: 🖐 used
   - conditions: 🖐 used
   - loops: 🖐 used
   - assignment: 🎓 known
   - regular expression
-  - interface: 🎓 known
+  - interface: 🖐 used
-  - contract
+  - contract: 👂 heard
-  - module
+  - module: 👂 heard
   - call stack: 🎓 known
 - Functions
   - signature: 🎓 known
   - argument: 🎓 known
-  - parameter: 🎓 known
+  - parameter: 🖐 used
   - pure function: 🎓 known
   - lambda expression: 🎓 known
   - side effects: 👂 heard